Fragile Preferences: A Deep Dive Into Order Effects in Large Language Models: Materials and Methods

+This difference reflects a shift in underlying preferences: in English, the model tends to prefer blue tones, whereas in Hebrew it prefers pastel tones.
+This shift is also evident in specific pairwise comparisons.
+For example, when choosing between Frosted Cyan and Transparent Ice Blue at $T=0$, GPT-4o-mini consistently selects Frosted Cyan when prompted in English but selects Transparent Ice Blue when prompted in Hebrew.
+When prompted in Mandarin Chinese, it displays a primacy effect: selecting the first option presented.
+These results suggest that models' preferences are language-specific, and not absolute.

-\subsec{Tie-Breaking Heuristics vs. True Distortions} Do positional order effects reflect arbitrary tie-breaking, or genuine distortions of the model’s underlying preferences?
+\subsec{Tie-Breaking Heuristics vs. True Distortions} Do order effects reflect arbitrary tie-breaking, or genuine distortions of the model's underlying preferences?
 Our notation allows us to distinguish between these cases in pairwise comparisons.
-If \(a\) is chosen over \(b\) regardless of order, we say the preference is \emph{robust} (\(a \robust b\)).
-If the outcome flips depending on order, we write \(a \unsure b\).
-When we observe \(a \unsure b\), exactly one of the following holds: \(a \fragile b\), \(b \fragile a\), or \(a \indiff b\).
-A fragile preference implies that order effects distort what the model otherwise “believes” to be the stronger option.
+For color selection, all but one of the thirty six model-tier pairs satisfied $\Pr[a \mid \{a,b\}, 0] \!\approx\!
+0.5$: at \(T=0\); all models selected the same position at least 98\% of the time for each tier.
+When the option selected is order-dependent at \(T=0\) (i.e., \(\Pr[a \mid \{a,b\}, 0] \!\approx\!
+0.5\)), exactly one of the following holds: \(a \fragile b\), \(b \fragile a\), or \(a \indiff b\).
+In other words, the model might be indifferent between the two colors or have a fragile preference for one.

-At \(T=0\), all models showed near-deterministic positional behavior in color comparisons, selecting the same position at least 98\% of the time for each tier.
-That is, all twelve model–tier pairs satisfied \(a \unsure b\), but determinism at \(T=0\) prevents us from identifying whether the underlying preference is fragile or indifferent.
+To determine whether the models were indifferent or had a fragile preference, we repeated the comparisons at \(T=1\).
+If $\Pr[a \mid \{a,b\}, 1]\!\approx\!0.5$, the model is indifferent (\(a \indiff b\)); if $\Pr[a \mid \{a,b\}, 1] > 0.5$, the model prefers option $a$ (\(a \fragile b\)).
+To build intuition as to why an increase in temperature can help distinguish between indifference and a true preference, consider a stylized example with von Neumann-Morgenstern (VNM) utilities.\footnote{A VNM utility function is any function that represents a preference relation consistent with the von Neumann-Morgenstern axioms.
+See~\cite{von2007theory} for a formal definition.
+We use VNM utilities only for intuition; we do not claim that the models' preferences can be mapped to such a function or that they satisfy the axioms of rationality.}